 Fig. A4.
 Histograms of the bias term (left) and homophily term (middle) and overall error terms (right) from the decomposition in Proposition 2.
-For all subfigures, the distribution reflects a unit demand shock to each of the 2805 sector-region pairs, with baseline h^ given by the income incidence of a shock to demand proportional to 2012 state-industry GDP.
+For all subfigures, the distribution reflects a unit demand shock to each of the 2805 sector-region pairs, with baseline $h^$ given by the income incidence of a shock to demand proportional to 2012 state-industry GDP.

 Fig. A5.
 The left panel shows the scatter plot of worker MPCs against the basket-weighted labor share of the sectors on which they consume.
 The right panel shows a scatter plot of worker MPCs against the basket-weighted MPCs of the labor employed in the sectors producing the goods they ultimately consume.
+In both plots, each dot corresponds to a region × demographic group level and its size corresponds to the incidence of a GDP-proportional shock onto the region-demographic's income.